CDjepeno/CDjepeno/README.md

 - 👯 I’m looking to collaborate on company
 - 💬 Ask me about Node.js or React.js or tech related stuff
 - 📫 How to reach me: linkedin - https://www.linkedin.com/in/christopher-djepeno-41162b16a/
-- ⚡ Fun fact: i working on Node-js and React everday
+- ⚡ I’m currently learning TDD , clean code , clean architecture

 #### Top Technologies